ljloaizap/ultimate_python/README.md

 1. Within an html file, use `Ctrl + Shift + P` shortcut
 2. Type and select `Change Language Mode` option and hit `Enter`
 3. Later, select `HTML` or `Django HTML`

+# Machine Learning project
+## Steps needed for a project
+1. Import data
+2. Clean up data
+3. Split data into training and testing.
+Usually 80% and 20%, respectively.
+4. Select a model (algorithm)
+5. Train the model
+6. Ask the model to make predictions
+7. Feedback: Assess and improve

+## Tools and libraries
+1. `numpy`
+2. `pandas`
+3. `MatPplotlib` -> Graphs in 2 dimensions
+4. `Scikit-learn`
+5. `Tensorflow` -> focused on neuronal networks